 Sexual abuse solicitors – How to start a No Win No Fee Physical and Sexual Abuse Claim

-By Fern Mitchell.
-Last Updated 12th April 2021.
+By Daniel Simons.
+Last Updated 30th July 2021.
 Welcome to our guide to the services offered by our sexual abuse solicitors.
 Sexual abuse is a serious crime, and even if the perpetrator of the abuse has been convicted, the effects can be long lasting and affect every aspect of a person’s life.
 If you have suffered sexual abuse at the hands of another person, whether as an adult or as a child, you are likely to require extensive help to put the past behind you and move on.

 Here, we explain how our solicitors can help you gain compensation for the trauma you have experienced and any physical and mental injuries you have been left with as a result.